 Deedee’s sister, Mama (not the same Mama next door to Erick’s), has her own restaurant just across from Deedee’s and makes the best “Spaghetti with Fresh Tomato & Fresh Tuna” I have ever eaten abroad.

 Being Italian, I do not normally eat pasta in restaurants abroad but Mama makes it just perfect.
-Cooked “al dente” and a deliciously tasty fresh sauce made to order.
+Cooked “al dente” with a deliciously tasty and fresh tuna and tomato sauce made to order.

 Oh, I forgot to mention that everything in Pulau Weh is made fresh to order so it does take a long time before getting your food.
 And when I say a long time, I mean a LONG time!
 But it is definitely worth it!

 Meat is a great part of my diet.
 I like all kind of meats.
-Here beef is not available and being a Muslim country, pork is not allowed (except in Bali and other non Islamic areas).
+Here beef is not available and pork is not allowed (except in Bali and other non Islamic areas).
 The selection is left with chicken and the occasional goat.

-Goat is delicious in curries and chicken is mainly fried or curry.
+Goat is delicious in curries and chicken is mainly fried or made into a curry.
 The best fried chicken and chips I had was at O Lala Restaurant.
-Big piece of crispy fried chicken with a mountain of chips.
+A big piece of crispy fried chicken with a mountain of handcut chips.
 What a treat!

 O Lala is also a great hang out place for a bit of a party and definitely a good point for travelers to gather together.
-Not many places in Pulau Weh sell beer (again due to the Muslim Religion), but Eka, the owner of O Lala, always makes sure she has beers in the fridge for her guests.
+Not many places in Pulau Weh sell beer or other alcohol but Eka, the owner of O Lala, always makes sure she has beers in the fridge for her guests.
 She is also a wonderful hostess.
-She is to O Lala like Erick to the Green House.
+She is to O Lala like Erick is to the Green House.

 Iboih, Pulau Weh, it is definitely a home away from home.
 I don’t really have a home back home so that was a home!